SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. !!!
 ATTENTION !!!

-   Do not rename this file.
+   Do not rename this file or directory.

-   The name "GuidedTour" is hardcoded into the handoff process for the .playground file in several places.
+   The name "GuidedTour/GuidedTour.rst" and "GuidedTour.xml" is hardcoded into the handoff process for the .playground file.
    You will cause lots of needless running around if you try to make it match the chapter title.

+   We apologize for the inconvenience.

 Tradition suggests that the first program in a new language should print the words “Hello, world” on the screen.